dylan-lang/opendylan/documentation/library-reference/source/io/format.rst

 ===============

-The Format module's format strings, or control strings, offer the same directives as Dylan's format strings offer, but Format provides a few more directives, and permits a single argument to all format directives.
+The Format module's format strings, or control strings, offer the same directives as :drm:`Dylan's format strings <Condition_Messages>` offer, but Format provides a few more directives, and permits a single argument to all format directives.

 The argument is an integer that must appear contiguously between the dispatch character, ``%``, and the format directive.
 The argument